hypervel/hypervel.org/docs/docs/mail.md

 ### Writing Markdown Messages

-Markdown mailables use a combination of Blade components and Markdown syntax which allow you to easily construct mail messages while leveraging Laravel Hyperf's pre-built email UI components:
+Markdown mailables use a combination of Blade components and Markdown syntax which allow you to easily construct mail messages while leveraging Hypervel's pre-built email UI components:

 ```html
 <x-mail::message>